divine-ray/Servilia/Structure/Prophecies.md

 - The [[Reliquary of False Promises|striker]] rings the [[Clocktowers beneath the Sea|Bells]], for promises broken, and hopes may be false and cold.
 - [[Seed of Thought|Free Thought]] brings forth the dawn as we know it.
 - [[Terrain Shattered|Lands may shatter]] when tempests misbehave and snowfall boils.
-- Bellows of Jet will loose pace on collapse of the hot and cold hells
+- Bellows of Jet will loose pace on collapse of the hot and cold hells.
 	%%Climate will shift drastically once the hearts of cold/fire have been quelled%%
 - Thirty-Two Fires are ablaze, those cinders scarring the lands.
 - For when the Fires are quenched, nature shall heal.
 - The Pit to Nothing aids in ethereal suspense of lands.
 - Lands confined restrain a verdict spoken unjust.
+- All Glass shattered returns the Nine Prayers.
 > [!WARNING] Fragments
 > when north becomes south and the Dread Gate opens
 > The Castle of Shadow and Flame shall be found